lytics/anomalyzer/db/influxclient/README.md

 InfluxDB is a time series database written in Go.
 In order to get started accessing a database, the `Host`, `Username`, `Password`, and `Database` need to be specified in an `influx.ClientConfig` so that a client can be created.

 The client created can then be used to query a specific `Table` using [InfluxDB's query language](http://influxdb.com/docs/v0.7/api/query_language.html).
-Additionally, sensitivity, upper and lower bounds, active window length, and number of seasons need to be specified in order to run the anomalyzer package.
+Additionally, `Sensitivity`, `UpperBound`, `LowerBound`, `ActiveSize`, and `NSeasons` need to be specified in order to run the anomalyzer package.
 Granularity and an aggregate function are optional arguments, which when both specified add a ["group by"](http://influxdb.com/docs/v0.8/api/query_language.html#group-by) clause to the query.

 To grab new data, the `Get` function can be used.
 It queries the database for the most recent points (to avoid scanning a large set of data).
 The number of points selected depends on `ActiveSize` and `NSeasons`.